dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 The application page uses the member-sign-in-list component (Code 3).
-A name of a web component must contain the - (minus) sign in order to avoid potential name conflicts within the page.
+A name of a web component must start with x- in order to avoid potential name conflicts within the page.
 The component is placed in the member_sign_in_list.html file that is located in the component/member subfolder of the web folder (see link rel="components" in Code 3).

 **Code 3**: Application page: membership_web.html.